 This science class will be designed around the idea that in the real world all learning is interrelated and interdependent.
 The class will blend science with core subject areas.
 Students will be asked to read, research, hypothesize, interview, compute and use deductive reasoning to propose crime solutions.
-The students will record data, draw conclusions, and formulate the best method for communicating results higher and obtain a science department recommendation.
+The students will record data, draw conclusions, and formulate the best method for communicating results.